KevinFasusi/supplychainpy/docs/quickstart.rst

     >>> 	print(r)

 The transactions over the 12 periods are summarised for each sku and for every run (100) requested.
 It is important to note that each run will have a different randomly generated demand.
-Therefore the transaction summary for the same sku, over successive runs, will be different.
-This captures the statistically probable distribution of demand the sku can expect.
+Due to the randomised demand, the transaction summary for the same sku, will differ over successive runs.
+The spread of data captures the statistically probable distribution of demand the sku can expect.

 .. parsed-literal::